manasakani/manasakani.github.io/_pages/about.md

 *  **Geometric deep learning for materials modeling** - adapting symmetry-preserving Graph Neural Networks (GNN) to learn structure-property mappings of the underlying semiconductor materials at scales otherwise unreachable by Density Functional Theory (DFT)

-*  **High performance scientific computing (HPC)** - accelerating custom, domain-specific simulations codes and machine learning models on GPUs and supercomputers to tackle problem scales of experimental relevance
+*  **High performance scientific computing** - accelerating custom, domain-specific simulations codes and machine learning models on GPUs and supercomputers to tackle problem scales of experimental relevance

 During my time at ETH so far, I've led projects in each of these fields, with results published in domain-specific venues such as **ACS Nano**, **’SC (SuperComputing)**, **ICML**, and **Nature Materials**.
 I've also supervised three Master's thesis students - two of whom were awarded the ETH Medals for their theses - who directly contributed to published research.
+In 2021, I won an [NSERC PhD Fellowship](https://www.nserc-crsng.gc.ca/students-etudiants/pg-cs/cgsd-bescd_eng.asp) to take with me to any international university, and this contributed towards funding my early research.

 <!-- Along with my projects at ETH, I've done PhD research internships at the **Samsung Semiconductor** Device Lab and **Meta's Fundamental AI Research (FAIR) - Chemistry** team (ongoing) in the areas of semiconductor simulation development and ML foundational models to learn _ab initio_ struture-property mappings of materials.
 My early research was partially funded by a National Science and Engineering Research Council of Canada (NSERC) PhD Fellowship, which can be held at any university internationally.  -->

-Along with my projects at ETH, I've done PhD research internships in the areas of semiconductor simulation development (at the **Samsung Semiconductor** Device Lab, in San Jose CA) and ML foundational models to learn _ab initio_ struture-property mappings of materials (at **Meta's Fundamental AI Research (FAIR) - Chemistry** team, San Francisco CA, ongoing).
-In 2021, I won a National Science and Engineering Research Council of Canada (NSERC) PhD Fellowship which partially funded my early PhD research.
+Along with my projects at ETH, I've done PhD research internships in the areas of semiconductor simulation development (at the **Samsung Semiconductor** Device Lab, in San Jose, CA) and ML foundational models for materials (at **Meta's Fundamental AI Research (FAIR) - Chemistry** team, San Francisco, CA - ongoing).
+It's a lot of fun to work on state-of-the art research in teams of PhDs with industry resources at hand.

 <!-- My early research was partially funded by a National Science and Engineering Research Council of Canada (NSERC) PhD Fellowship, which can be held at any university internationally.  -->